Hafsaailyas/android-mosque-prayers-notification-app/README.md

 This repository contains **generic architecture patterns and portfolio documentation only**.
 No production code or proprietary information from the commercial application is included.

+---

+*Designed and built to demonstrate production-grade Android notification system expertise.*
+*Questions?
+Open an issue or connect on [LinkedIn](#).*